wqhadija/online-marketer-chatgpt-prompts/README.md

 ## Marketing Photo Ads Creative
 Input:
->I want you act as Prompt Engineer Creative and ingenious.
-Your goal is to help me craft the best possible for my needs.
-The prompt will be user by you, ChatGPT.
-I want to write me listicle of marketing prompts to increase sale with photo ads creative ideas and with prompt given.
-Now Write me Listicle on This Topic "[Product names]"
+>I would like you to act as a creative and ingenious Prompt Engineer, with the goal of helping me craft the best possible ideas for my needs.
+The prompt will be used by you, ChatGPT.
+I would like you to write 10 listicle of marketing prompts with photo ads and creative ideas to increase sales for my product, [Product Name]

 📍 Note: will fix later